James J. Cooke

 James J. Cooke (2 August 1939 – 28 March 2016) was an American historian, author, academic and soldier.
-He is known for his studies of the American armed forces during World War I.
+He is known for his studies of the United States Armed Forces during World War I.

 Early life

 Born at St. Mary's Hospital in Baltimore, Maryland on August 2, 1939, and baptized into the Christian Faith at Christ Lutheran Church in York, Pennsylvania, a month later.
 He resided in Baltimore until the family moved to Brooklyn Park.
 In 1956, his junior year of high school, he joined the US Army Reserves.
 He wrote in his high school year book in 1957 that he wanted to be a "college history teacher".
 His love of history began in the time he spent with his family in York.
 Charles Wise, a concert violinist, served in France in World War I as an infantry soldier.
 His great-grandmother Mina Belle Wise went West to Montana to do her Christian duty to teach for a year, and returned with stories of the "cowboys and the Indians".
 His great-aunt Mary Utz was a strong Christian, advocating Victorian virtues.
 Their impact was great and long-lasting.
 While in York he met one Union Civil War veteran, and also an old lady who saw Pickett's Charge at Gettysburg in 1863.

 Upon graduation from Brooklyn Park High School in 1957, Cooke tried his hand at various jobs, since college funds were non-existent.
 He then joined the US Regular Army, and after training in the United States he was assigned to the US Army General Depot at Ingrandes-sur-Vienne, France.
 In September 1960, he met a Miss Josephine Alexander of Vicksburg, Mississippi, who had just arrived on post as a Department of the Army Civilian (DAC) Service Club Hostess.
 On October 6, 1961, they were married, first in the Office of the Mayor of Ingrandes (as required by French law), and then in a ceremony in the post chapel.
 In 1962, they returned to the United States.

 Cooke entered Mississippi College, Clinton, Mississippi, in 1962, earning a BA in 1965 and MA in 1966.
 He was accepted in the PhD program at the University of Georgia, and graduated in the summer of 1969.
 While at Georgia he studied under Professor Alf Andrew Heggoy and developed a speciality in Arab, Islamic North Africa, which was coupled with a field in Modern European History.
 Cooke's dissertation Eugene Etienne and the New French Imperialism required study and research in Paris, France, made possible by a French study grant.
 During the last few months of his PhD studies he had several job offers and accepted the post of assistant professor of history at the University of Mississippi in Oxford, where his wife had received her BA 1959.